ComNets-Bremen/TRAILS/README.md

 Different TRAILS databased can be created with other parameters.
 Change the parameters given in the script `./prepare-traces.sh` in `./Traces/SFO-Taxi-Cabs` to suit requirements.

-Collecting and creating results from Simulation Output Files
+Collecting and Creating Results from Simulation Output Files
 ------------------------------------------------------------

 There are a set of codes in the log files that gives details about the number of contacts made during a simulations.
 The following list gives these codes and their meanings.